 Plan a Family Picnic this Summer

-Saturday is National Picnic Day, so why not plan a day with fresh air, sunshine, good company and a healthy meal.
+The kids are out of school and the weather is nice – so why not plan a day with fresh air, sunshine, good company and a healthy meal?
 Sounds like fun to me!

 Picnics can be done on the fly with no preparation or they can be well thought out in advance.
 Either way, here are some tips to make your picnic a great one this summer: